Limit theorems for non-local functionals of smooth Gaussian fields via quasi-association: Main results

-Assumption~\ref{a:trunc_arm_decay} can easily be deduced using subcritical arm decay and symmetry of the normal distribution when $\ell<-\ell_c$ (see \cite[Proposition~3.4]{mca24}).
+Assumption~\aref{a:trunc_arm_decay} can easily be deduced using subcritical arm decay and symmetry of the normal distribution when $\ell<-\ell_c$ (see \cite[Proposition~3.4]{mca26}).
 So in particular, when $d=2$, this holds for all $\ell<\ell_c=0$ (under the conditions necessary for subcritical arm decay, see \cite{riv21}).
-Conjecturally, Assumption~\ref{a:trunc_arm_decay} should hold for all $\ell<\ell_c$.
+Conjecturally, Assumption~\aref{a:trunc_arm_decay} should hold for all $\ell<\ell_c$.

-Under these assumptions, we can refine the law of large numbers to establish a law of the iterated logarithm (on integer scales) as well as characterising the asymptotic variance and distribution: